Wrap-pixelz/domain-hoster/README.md

 All endpoints are prefixed by your server's base URL (e.g., `http://localhost:5000`).

+### `/apidocs`
+**Description:** Interactive Swagger UI for exploring and testing all API endpoints.

+**Usage:**
+- Open `http://localhost:5000/apidocs` in your browser after starting the app.
+- View endpoint documentation, schemas, and try requests directly from the UI.

 ### `GET /health`
 **Description:** Health check endpoint.
 Returns `{"status": "ok"}` if the server is running.